 Hiring a financial planner or financial advisor to assist you with investing for retirement is common.
 But, when asked what your advisor or planner does for you, what is your answer?
 We typically hear from folks that their advisor invests their money and does little or no actual financial planning.

-Most people need more today than just investment management.
+In fact, most people need more today than just investment management.

-Let’s face it, getting a game plan for your financial life today and your future includes many moving parts.
+So let’s face it, getting a game plan for your financial life today and your future includes many moving parts.
 For example, there’s debt management, budgeting, long-term care planning, insurance, retirement, education, tax minimization strategies, investments and more.
 But, if the only service an advisor provides is investment management, then consider what you are paying for that investment advice.

-How should your meeting time be spent?
+So, how should your meeting time be spent?

-In a typical quarterly meeting with a financial advisor, just a few minutes should be spent on investment performance.
+We think, in a typical quarterly meeting with a financial advisor, just a few minutes should be spent on investment performance.
 And the majority of the time should be spent on all of the other pieces of a person’s financial life.

 Good financial advice/financial planning should include the following: